monstrorivas/CNIMA-USA/README.md

 - The form uses Netlify Forms which requires no backend code
 - All form submissions will be available in your Netlify dashboard
 - The site is fully responsive and works on all devices
+- **Form editing**: Only edit `components/register.html` - the hidden form in `index.html` is auto-generated during builds
-- Update the workshop dates and details in `index.html` as needed
+- Update the workshop dates and details in the component files as needed